 But, after the Juntas Trial, the courts responded to the demand of victims and human rights organizations and began to investigate and prosecute far beyond the expectation of the President.
 By 1987, there were hundreds of members of the armed and security forces who were being accused or were under investigation.
+After the Juntas Trial was do Ramón Agosti (Commander of the Air Force, between 1976 and 1978) who belonged to the First Military Junta (1976-1980); Roberto Eduardo Viola (Commander of the Army, between 1978 and 1979), Armando Lambruschini (Commander of the Navy, between 1978 and 1981), Omar Domingo Rubens Graffigna (Commander of the Air Force, between 1978 and 1979) who belonged to the Second Military Junta (1980-1981); and Leopoldo Fortunato Galtieri (Commander of the Army, between 1979 and 1982), Jorge Isaac Anaya (Commander of the Navy, between 1981 and 1982), Basilio Lami Dozo (Commander of the Air Force, between 1979 and 1982) who belonged to the Third Military Junta (1981-1982).

-After the Juntas Trial was over, an avalanche of complaints seeking prosecution of all perpetrators involved in the commission of gross human rights violations, and covering all instances of victimization, began.
+over, an avalanche of complaints seeking prosecution of all perpetrators involved in the commission of gross human rights violations, and covering all instances of victimization, began.